 There are trendy spots like Tahiti, Club 55 (which catered to the crew of the Bardot movie), or Nikki Beach.
 Public stretches are also available and you can always enjoy the sea in the shore-front.

 There are also lots of bars, cafés, and restaurants that add to the cheerfulness of the place.
 It is where the Café de Lices is where once can rent boules.

 This is where most people both rich and poor, famous and common, locals or tourists gather around.
 The yachts and the picturesque harbor is its main attraction.

 Some museums to see

 The roof terrace gives a scenic view.
 On its dungeon is the Museé de l’Histoire Maritime Tropeziéne that exhibits the town’s maritime history.

 It is one of the best museums in the region.
 The collection includes work of post-impressionism and modern art periods.

-Maison de Papilions: It has a display of over 4000 species of butterfly.
+This unusual museum has a display of over 4000 species of butterfly.
 It is a collection of Dany Lartigue, a painter.

 Activities to do

-- Buy fresh local fruits and vegetables, fish and herbs in Place aux Herbs.
+You can buy fresh local fruits and vegetables, fish and herbs in Place aux Herbs.

-- See the greatest polo players at the international Saint-Tropez Polo Club.
+Have time to see the greatest polo players at the international Saint-Tropez Polo Club.
 It is held in the first week of July.

-How to arrive at the town
+How to arrive at Saint-Tropez

 There are no train stations and airports around town.
 Cars are also not a very good option because of the perpetual traffic jam, and because many of the most charming streets are not accessible by car.

 There is a bus station in Saint-Tropez called the Gare routière de Saint–Tropez located in Place Blanqui.
 It is operated by department transport division Varlib, which employs other companies to operate routes.
 Bus #7601 serve Saint-Tropez from behind Saint- Raphaël’s train station via Sainte-Maxime to the east (almost hourly, 1.5 hours to Saint- Raphaël, 30 minutes to Sainte-Maxime).
 Bus #7801 and #7802 run from Toulon’s train station to the wet (6/day, 2 hours)